vegaprotocol/specs/specs/0000-mm-mechanics.md

 ***Case:*** `margin-shortfall > market-maker-commitment-amount - market-maker-bond-penalty`

-The network will consider the market maker to be distressed and immediately place it into position resolution.
+In this case when the margin is evaluated the market maker will be distressed and placed into position resolution.

-***Case:*** `margin-shortfall >= market-maker-commitment-amount - market-maker-bond-penalty`
+***Case:*** `margin-shortfall <= market-maker-commitment-amount - market-maker-bond-penalty`

 The network will:
-1. Confiscate an amount equal to `market-maker-bond-penalty` from the market's _market maker bond account_ and add it to the insurance pool.
 1. Transfer an amount equal to `margin-shortfall` from the market's _market maker bond account_ into the market maker's margin account.
+If there is insufficient funds to cover this amount, transfer the maximum amount it is able to.
+Note, this can happen as part of the normal margin search steps - i.e. search the market makers' margin account then general account then bond account.
+1. Transfer an amount equal to `market-maker-bond-penalty` from the market's _market maker bond account_ and add it to the insurance pool.
+If there is insufficient funds to cover this penalty, search the margin account for the penalty for any remaining amounts owed.
-1. Adjust the market maker's commitment amount to match the amount netted from the penalty: `actual-commitment-amount = previous-commitment-amount - market-maker-bond-penalty`
+1. Adjust the market maker's `actual-stake-amount` to match the amount netted from the penalty: `actual-stake-amount = previous-commitment-amount - market-maker-bond-penalty`
+1. Adjust the market maker's `market-maker-commitment-amount` to zero (including removing the fee amount and market making orders as if amending the commitment to zero is accepted) if the market maker undergoes position resolution.

+**Bond account top up by collateral search:**
+Important: a trader's general account should be periodically searched to top back up its bond account to the level that meets its current commitment.. i.e. so actual stake = commitment.
+This should happen every time the network is performing a margin calculation / search.

 ## Network parameters
 `bond-fine-parameter` - used to calculate the penalty to market makers when they fail to meet their obligations.
-`market-size-measurement-period` - used in fee splitting
+`market-size-measurement-period` - used in fee splitting `maximum-liquidity-fee-factor-level` - used in validating fee amounts

 ## What data do we keep relating to market making?
 1. List of all market makers and their commitment sizes and their “equity-like share” for each market (https://github.com/vegaprotocol/product/pull/323/files)